datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 **Question:  What is the name of Number 1 game in 2006? ** {{3}}

 ```
-SELECT Name, Year FROM Sales where Rank = 1;
+SELECT Name, Year FROM Sales WHERE Rank = 1;
 ``` {{4}}
 **Answer:  Wii Sport ** {{5}}